 Ta Som is a Buddhist temple of the Angkor complex.

-However, its small size is uncharacteristic for the type of temples constructed by King Jayavarman VII.
+However, its small size is uncharacteristic of the type of temples constructed by King Jayavarman VII.

 The ruins now consist of one shrine and laterite walls that enclose it.

-Roots of old trees are slowly taking over the temple and make fantastic photo opportunities for visitors.
+Roots of old trees are slowly taking over the temple.

 20. Ta Prohm